zohaib-enquizit/mzohaibqc/README.md

 ### Zohaib Ijaz

-I am Sr. Software Engineer working at Enquizit, Lahore.
+I am Principal Software Engineer working at Enquizit, Lahore.
 I am a full stack developer and feel awesome working with React and Python.
 I am passionate about coding best practices and love to learn new things, technologies and to share that knowledge.

 Currently, I am focused on Javascript echo system and try to contribute in the form of open source github projects or npm packages in my free time.